 The next few years will continue to see renovation design combining clean aesthetics with individualized functionality.
 Our attention continues to focus on renovating the main room of modern homes – the kitchen.

-New islands are being installed with outlets at varying heights (for accessibility from a standing position or wheelchair) and counters to accommodate seated users (like those in a walker) on one side and seated diners on the other.
+Islands are now being installed with outlets at varying heights for accessibility from a standing position or wheelchair.
+Varying height counters can also accommodate those seated and dining on one side and those with a different vantage point on the other.
 These powerhouse stations can also be customized with lowered cooktops and pullout racks for utensils.
 The overall feel of a renovated kitchen is casual and calm – great for early mornings or end of day coffee and tea.
 They’re also decked out to host family time where many people can gather for a meal and conversation while food is being prepped.
-It’s an important consideration for adult children who may have their own parents moving in soon or those who already have multiple generations under one roof.
+It’s an important consideration for adults who may have their own parents moving in soon, or those who already have multiple generations under one roof.
 For these people, rightsizing means adding an extra room for family and expanding the use of existing spaces like the kitchen.
 Whether additional family is moving in or not, the emphasis is on modifying and updating your home to be attractive and practical.

 Bathrooms are next on our list of rooms due for a major sleek makeover.
 The primary colors of the season are shades of white, grey, blue, and green.
 For example, “In the Moment” and “Quiet Time” both by Behr.
 Our renovated bathrooms also highlight brass or bronze features for faucets, light fixtures, and grab bars.